keerthan2/Hashtag_Popularity_Prediction/README.md

 The data for #DarkNetflix was scrapped from 27/06/2020 for a maximum of 20000 entries.
 The scrapped data will be in a JSON format.
 We try to specifically extract the following entities from the data.

-1. number of retweets
+1. Number of retweets
-2. number of mentions
+2. Number of mentions
-3. number of hashtags
+3. Number of hashtags
-4. number of urls
+4. Number of urls
-5. number of followers
+5. Number of followers
-6. number of favourites
+6. Number of favourites
-7. time at which the post was created (which will be converted to a time stamp)
+7. Time at which the post was created (which will be converted to a time stamp)

 Once the data is scrapped, we batch entities 1 to 6 with a window of one minute.
 Therefore, the final data is made with entries corresponding to different minutes.